 The trial assessment schedule is provided at the beginning of the protocol (see: Study Assessment Schedule).
 All participants will be followed up at 4 months, 12 months, 18 months.
-Follow up assessments will be completed at 24 months post-randomisation only for participants who reach that follow-up point within the trial recruitment and follow-up window of up to month 48 of the study.
+Follow up assessments will be completed at 24 months post-randomisation only for participants who reach that follow-up point within the planned follow-up window.